handiko/Portable-Yagi-10-15-2E/README.md

 **Tuning procedure:**
 * Mount the antenna at the real installation height, or at least 7 m above the ground.
-* Tune the 15 m band driven element for lowest VSWR at 21.05 MHz.
-Adjust both ends simultaneously.
+* Tune the 15 m band driven element for the lowest VSWR at 21.05 MHz.
+Adjust both end simultaneously.
-* Tune the 10 m band driven element for lowest VSWR at 28.05 MHz.
-Adjust both ends simultaneously.
+* Tune the 10 m band driven element for the lowest VSWR at 28.05 MHz.
+Adjust both end simultaneously.
 * Back to 15 m band and check if whether the VSWR shift after 10 m band tuning.
 If so, then re-adjust the 15 m band driven element.
 * Again, back to 10 m band and check again.
 Repeat this procedure until VSWR is satifying at both band.